CFBCWorks/Independence40SKN/_items/SKN_IN14.md

 title: My ABC Book about St. Kitts and Nevis- Student Workbook

-shortdesc: “The My ABC Book about St. Kitts and Nevis Student Workbook is 100 pages of fun-filled activities based on the history and culture of the Federation of St. Kitts and Nevis.”
+shortdesc: “My ABC Book about St. Kitts and Nevis Student Workbook has fun-filled activities based on the history and culture of the Federation of St. Kitts and Nevis.”

 categories: [ Children’s Books ]